AgenaTrader/AgenaScript-documentation/sources/events.md

 ## OnLevel2()
 ### Description
 The OnLevel2() method is called up whenever there is a change in the level 2 data (market depth).
-In a multibar indicator, the BarsInCalculation method identifies the data series for which the OnLevel2() method is called up.
+In a multibar indicator, the ProcessingBarSeriesIndex property identifies the data series for which the OnLevel2() method is called up.
 OnLevel2 is not called up for historical data.

 More information can be found here: [*Events*](#events).